marinafdezban/ih_datamadpt1120_project_m2/README.md

 <p align="center"><img src="https://media.giphy.com/media/26vUAAwkzAMnBj9x6/giphy.gif"></p>

-> __IMPORTANT:__ Remember to also include your conclusions about the implications of your test results and all metrics involved (e.g.: samples size).
+> __IMPORTANT NOTE:__ Remember to also include your conclusions about the implications of your test results and all metrics involved (e.g.: samples size).

 ---